docopt/docopt.php/README.rst

 ['file1', 'file2']`` and ``args['--path'] == ['./here', './there']``.

-Option descriptions format
+Options section format
 ----------------------------------------------------------------------

-**Option descriptions** consist of a list of options that you put below your usage patterns.
+The **Option section** is an optional section that contains a list of options that can document or supplement your usage pattern.

 It is necessary to list option descriptions in order to specify: